Principled Synthetic Data Enables the First Scaling Laws for LLMs in Recommendation: Related Work

 The literature on debiasing recommender systems is vast, encompassing techniques such as inverse propensity scoring \cite{cardoso2022brsnisbiasreducedselfnormalized, agarwalEstimatingPositionBias2019, wangPositionBiasEstimation2018, Hu_2025}, causal inference \cite{pan2025counterfactualinferenceeliminatingsentiment, li2023stabledr}, and adversarial training \cite{yangAdversarialRegularizedDiffusion2025, feng2019learningfairrepresentationsadversarial, Hu_2023} to counteract the effects of systemic biases in training data.
 These approaches typically involve designing more complex model architectures or loss functions that can learn true user preferences despite being trained on confounded data.

 Our work proposes a more direct and arguably more fundamental solution.
 In alignment with the broader "data-centric AI" movement \cite{zha2023datacentricartificialintelligencesurvey, angelakis2024datacentricapproachclassspecificbias}, we shift the engineering focus from the model to the data itself.
-Instead of building complex models to be robust to bias, we engineer the data to be free of bias.
+Instead of building complex models to be robust to bias, we engineer position-debiased data.
 This allows for the use of powerful but standard LLM architectures without requiring bespoke modifications for debiasing, simplifying the modeling process and focusing resources on the creation of a high-quality, reliable source of truth for training.